wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

   - It does not count votes on descendants of a block, only direct votes on that block.
   - This confirmation level also upholds "optimistic confirmation" guarantees in release 1.3 and onwards.
 - `"processed"` - the node will query its most recent block.
-Note that the block may not be complete.
+Note that the block may still be skipped by the cluster.

 For processing many dependent transactions in series, it's recommended to use `"confirmed"` commitment, which balances speed with rollback safety.